vakhnin/password-manager/README.md

        if you see a warning like this
        ```
        WARNING: The script virtualenv is installed
-       in '/home/sv/.local/bin' which is not on PATH.
+       in '/home/user-name/.local/bin' which is not on PATH.
        ```
        follow this:
          - Open ~/.profile file.
-         - Check if ~/.local/bin path exist in that file.
+         - Check if ~/.local/bin path exists in that file.
          - If not add these following lines:
             ```
             # set PATH so it includes user's private bin if it exists